marcosvm13/blog/_posts/2017-01-09-from-hello-world-to-hello-monad-part-iiiii.md

 ## Conclusion
 This post aimed at showing that no matter how complex you impure programs are, you can always design a DSL to represent those programs in a purely declarative way.
 In our case, the DSL for building IO programs we ended up with is pretty expressive.
 In fact, we can represent any kind of imperative control flow with it.
 Try it!

 There are, however, two major flaws we have still to deal with.
 First, we have to admit that the readability of programs written in the final `IOProgram` DSL is ... poor, to say the least.
 Second, there is a lot of boilerplate involved in the design of the `IOProgram` type.
-Indeed, no matter the type of DSL we are dealing with (based on IO instructions, File system operations, Web service calls, etc.), if we need imperative features, we will need to copy &amp; paste the same `Sequence` and `Value` cases.
+Indeed, no matter the type of DSL we are dealing with (based on IO instructions, File system operations, Web service calls, etc.), if we need imperative features, we will need to copy & paste the same `Sequence` and `Value` cases.
 We leave the solution to these problems for the next and last post of this series!

 <strong>Edit:</strong> All code from this post can be found <a href="https://github.com/hablapps/gist/blob/master/src/test/scala/hello-monads/partII.scala" target="_blank">here</a>.